teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/bash-tutorials-remove-the-first-capital-letter-from-each-array-element/

-  :uk:
+  :uk:  You are given a list of countries, each on a new line.
+Your task is to read them into an array and then transform them in the following way:

+  The first capital letter (if present) in each element of the array should be replaced with a dot ('.').
+Then, display the entire array with a space between each country's names.

   :georgia: